citizen-science-association/ppsr-core/docs/contribute.md

 ```
 Fixed typos on homepage
 ```
 Next you will click the propose changes button.
 This will create a copy of the PPSR Core website code tied to your GitHub account.
-Multiple changes from diffrent pages can then be grouped together into a pull request.
-For simple changes, you can immediatly create that pull request.
-The pull request will than appear on [github.com/citizen-science-association/ppsr-core/pulls](https://github.com/citizen-science-association/ppsr-core/pulls) where it can then go through the review process.
+Multiple changes from different pages can then be grouped together into a pull request.
+For simple changes, you can immediately create that pull request.
+The pull request will then appear on [github.com/citizen-science-association/ppsr-core/pulls](https://github.com/citizen-science-association/ppsr-core/pulls) where it can then go through the review process.

 ## Editing the Schema